ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 ized charcoal to the consistency at
 paint.
 Put a coat over the timber,
 and there is not a man that live
-long enough to see it rotte
+long enough to see it rotten
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://newspapers.digitalnc.org/images/iiif/batch_ncu_CsEL3_ver01%2Fdata%2F1873021401%2F0564.jp2/pct:70.873786,61.282313,12.349515,18.124726/!600,600/0/default.jpg"/>
 </td>